arpitbbhayani/articles/blogs/isolation-forest.md

 ### Internal Node

-Internal nodes are non-leaf and contain data points/instances and the split condition; depending on the split condition it will be a parent to two sub-trees or two external nodes.
+Internal nodes are non-leaf and contain the split value, split attribute and pointers to two child sub-trees.
+Internal node is always a parent of two child sub-trees making the entire decision tree a proper binary tree.

 ### External Node